ManyIndividuals/ManyIndividuals/README.md

 ## The tools: an open and verifiable workflow that makes research better and faster

-We use several tools that allow us to make our research open and verifiable, which also makes our research better and faster.
-This is the infrastructure we use, which is replicable so feel free to try it out!
+We use a replicable infrastructure where all programs are free to use (and some are open source) - feel free to try it out!

 <img src="./Files/fig_workflow.png" width=500>